redpiston/TiCustomView/CustomTabbedNavigationView/README.md

     </tr>
 </table>

-##Adding a Tab
+##Creating A View

-Once a tab group has been created, the following method can be called to add a tab (and corresponding view):
+Once a tabbed navigation view has been created, the following method can be called to create a new view for it:

 ```
-customTabGroup.addTab();
+customTabbedNavigationView.addView();
 ```

 Note: This call uses the default paramaters.
 This can also be called using your own custom examples:

 ```
-customTabGroup.addTab({
+customTabbedNavigationView.addView({
-    tabText:  'Example Tab'
+    view:   testView
 });
 ```

-The following properties can be defined when adding a new tab:
+The following properties can be defined when adding a new view:

 <table>
     <tr>